MCDReforged/MCDReforged/docs/source/command.rst

 Preference settings
 ^^^^^^^^^^^^^^^^^^^

-``!!MCDR preference`` commands is to control the preference of MCDR.
+``!!MCDR preference`` sub-commands are used to control the preference of MCDR.
 It only requires permission level 1 (user) to operate

 Here's a table of the commands